Solo Ball

 Solomon Armstead Ball (born December 7, 2003) is an American college basketball player for the UConn Huskies of the Big East Conference.

 Early life and high school

 Ball played high school basketball at St. James School and Brewster Academy.
 Coming out of high school, Ball received attention from mid-major schools and initially committed to play college basketball for the Richmond Spiders.
-However, he eventually flipped to play for UConn.
+In July 2022, he decided instead to play for UConn.

 College career

 As a freshman in 2023–24, Ball averaged 3.3 points per game in 10 starts as he helped UConn win the National Championship.
 On November 6, 2024, he scored 16 points in a win over Sacred Heart.
 On January 1, 2025, Ball scored 22 points, knocking down a career-high seven threes, in a victory over DePaul.
 On February 1, he tallied 25 points and 11 rebounds in a win over Marquette, earning Big East player of the week honors.
 Ball averaged 14.4 points per game as a sophomore.

+In the 2025–2026 season, Ball started all 39 games the Huskies played in their run to the national championship finals.
+He averaged 12.9 points, 3.1 rebounds and 1.6 assists for the season.
+On April 20, 2026, it was announced that Ball had undergone wrist surgery and would miss the entire 2026–27 season.